 To get a lay of the land and discover all the best things to do, let’s explore it through the island’s three regions.
 There is St. George’s in the East End, the capital city Hamilton in Central Bermuda, and the Royal Naval Dockyard in the West End.

-St. George’s was established by English settlers in 1612.
+The East End is often referred to as St. George.
+This area was established by English settlers in 1612.
 With its rich architectural and military history, it has earned a spot among the UNESCO World Heritage Sites.
 Here are some of the top things to do in this area.

 St. Peter's Church